rakhmatullahyoga/express-start/Readme.md

 * Setup all docker-related environments (minimum: **docker** and **docker-compose**, see [the official Docker documentation](https://docs.docker.com))

+* The [docker-compose.yml](build/docker-compose.yml) file is currently at version 3.3, so you should install the appropriated docker engine.
+Please refer to [this site](https://docs.docker.com/compose/compose-file/#compose-and-docker-compatibility-matrix) for compatibility matrix

 * Run all scripts available in [build](build) directory

     - `.env.sample` contains environment variables for docker-compose configuration